patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

 ## Examples

-The basic `FileUpload` component can accept a file via browse or drag-and-drop, and behaves like a standard form field with its `value` and `onChange` props.
-The `type` prop determines how the `FileUpload` component behaves upon accepting a file, what type of value it passes to its `onChange` prop, and what type it expects for its `value` prop.
+The basic `FileUpload` component can accept a file via browse or drag-and-drop, and behaves like a standard form field with its `value` and `onFileInputChange` event that is similar to `<input onChange="...">` prop.
+The `type` prop determines how the `FileUpload` component behaves upon accepting a file, what type of value it passes to its `onDataChange` event.

 ### Text files

 If `type="text"` is passed (and `hideDefaultPreview` is not), a `TextArea` preview will be rendered underneath the filename bar.
-When a file is selected, its contents will be read into memory and passed to the `onChange` prop as a string (along with its filename).
-Typing/pasting text in the box will also call `onChange` with a string, and a string value is expected for the `value` prop.
+When a file is selected, its contents will be read into memory and passed to the `onDataChange` event as a string.
+Every filename change is passed to `onFileInputChange` same as it would do with the `<input>` element.
+Pressing _Clear_ button triggers `onClearClick` event.

 ### Simple text file

 ```js
 import React from 'react';
 import { FileUpload } from '@patternfly/react-core';